nucypher/taco-web/demos/taco-demo/README.md

 ### Lynx Testnet

-The current release of `@nucypher/taco` supports Ursulas working on Lynx (bleeding-edge) test network and contracts deployed on Mumbai testnet.
+The current release of `@nucypher/taco` supports Ursulas working on Lynx (bleeding-edge) test network and contracts deployed on Polygon Amoy testnet.

 ## References